 edrap_type is a non-negative integer.
 When edrap_type is in the range of 1 to 3 it indicates the SAP_type (as specified in Annex I) that the EDRAP sample would have corresponded to, had it not depended on the closest preceding SAP or other EDRAP samples.
 Other type values are reserved.

-num_ref_rap_pics_minus1 plus 1 indicates the number of initial sample or other EDRAP samples that are earlier in decoding order than the EDRAP sample and are needed for reference to be able to correctly decode the EDRAP sample and all samples following the EDRAP sample in both decoding and output order when starting decoding from the EDRAP sample.
+num_ref_edrap_pics indicates the number of other EDRAP samples that are earlier in decoding order than the EDRAP sample and are needed for reference to be able to correctly decode the EDRAP sample and all samples following the EDRAP sample in both decoding and output order when starting decoding from the EDRAP sample.

 reserved shall be equal to 0.
 The semantics of this subclause only apply to sample group description entries with reserved equal to 0.
 Parsers shall allow and ignore sample group description entries with reserved greater than 0 when parsing this sample group.

-delta_RAP_index [ i ] indicates a delta of the sample number of the i-th RAP sample that is earlier in decoding order than the EDRAP sample and are needed for reference to be able to correctly decode the EDRAP sample and all samples following the EDRAP sample in both decoding and output order when starting decoding from the EDRAP sample.
-The variable RefRapSn[i], representing the sample number of the i-th RAP sample, is derived as follows, where sample_number is the sample number of a current sample (i.e., a sample of the current EDRAP sample group):
+ref_edrap_idx_delta[ i ] indicates the difference between the sample group index (i.e., the index to the list of all samples in this sample group in decoding order) of this EDRAP sample and the sample group index of the i-th RAP sample that is earlier in decoding order than the EDRAP sample and is needed for reference to be able to correctly decode the EDRAP sample and all samples following the EDRAP sample in both decoding and output order when starting decoding from this EDRAP sample.
+The value 1 indicates that the i-th RAP sample is the latest RAP sample in the sample group and preceding this EDRAP sample in decoding order, the value 2 indicates that the i-th RAP sample is the second latest RAP sample in the sample group and preceding this EDRAP sample in decoding order, and so on.

-RefRapSn[i] = sample_number − ref_RAP_sn_delta[ i ]

-...signaling where the delta is in terms of indices to samples mapped to this sample group (i.e. other RAP samples).
-I.e. ref_rap_delta[i] equal to 1 would be the latest RAP sample preceding this RAP sample in decoding order, equal to 2 would be the second latest RAP sample preceding this RAP sample in decoding order, and so on.
-Since ‘edrp’ sample group does not include IRAP pictures, the delta-RAP-index signaling would require excluding the IRAP signaling (it is always the previous sync sample or SAP sample with type 1..3, thus can be inferred)Add new clause 10.11
+Add new subclause 10.12

-10.11 Essential descriptions hierarchy sample grouping
+10.12 Essential descriptions hierarchy sample grouping